 - Be cautious about using password-protected services on a public computer or public Wi-Fi.

 Tip 4.
 Use two-factor authentication.

 Two-factor authentication (2FA) simply means there are two checks in place to prove your identity.
 With 2FA, you need to provide two things – your password and something else such as a code sent to your mobile device, your fingerprint or facial recognition – before you can access your account.
 This provides you with an extra layer of protection.

 Lastly, contact us immediately.

-If you think your password or PIN may have been compromised, it is important that you contact us immediately by phone Monday to Friday between 8am and 6pm AEST/AEDT on 1800 033 139 or by email to email@example.com.
+If you think your password or PIN may have been compromised, it is important that you contact us immediately by phone Monday to Friday between 8am and 6pm AEST/AEDT on 1800 033 139 or you can send us a Secure Message or use the Contact Us form.
 We can place a temporary block on your accounts and help you reset your passwords.

 Important note: This information is of a general nature and is not intended to be relied on by you as advice in any particular matter.
 You should contact us at Defence Bank to discuss how this information may apply to your circumstances.